caplena/knowledge-base/docs/04-10-Delete-Rows.md

 You can also select individual records from the row browser on the left in the *Topic Assignment View*.
 You simply tick the box ahead of each record you would like to delete.

-To enable the delete option when selecting individual records the **grouping duplicates** function should be disabled.
+To enable the delete option when selecting individual records, the **grouping duplicates** function should be disabled.
 Please go to the **view option** feature to disable this function - just click on the little cog wheel at the top in the middle.

 ![Bildschirmfoto 2023-09-19 um 12.20.23.png](<../assets/images/Bildschirmfoto 2023-09-19 um 12.20.23.png>)

 Once grouping duplicates is disabled you can select the rows for deletion.
-The **bulk assgin** feature will open immediately.
-The number of rows selected will be show in brackets next to **bilk assign* at the top of the menu.
+The **bulk assign** feature will open immediately.
+The number of rows selected will be show in brackets next to **bulk assign* at the top of the menu.

 Once you are sure you want to go ahead you can click the red delete button at the bottom of the menu.